Aniket-x-code/Weather-app/README.md

 # Weather-app

-Made usin openmap weather aoi and unsplash api
+Made using openmap weather aoi and unsplash api